-Consumers, restaurants and retailers should not eat, sell or serve red, white, yellow or sweet onions from Thomson International Inc. or products containing such onions.
-FDA also recommends that anyone who received or suspects having received onions from Thomson International use extra vigilance in cleaning and sanitizing any surfaces and containers that may have come in contact with these products to reduce the risk of cross-contamination.
-This includes cutting boards, slicers, countertops, refrigerators and storage bins.
+FDA recommends that anyone who received or suspects having received contaminated onions to use extra vigilance in cleaning and sanitizing any surfaces and containers that may have come in contact with these products to reduce the risk of cross-contamination.
+This includes cleaning and sanitizing cutting boards, slicers, countertops, refrigerators and storage bins.